-Water Source Reported Average Water Taking 1 Actual Taken / PTTW
+Water Source Reported Water 1 The state of the s Max.
+PTTW Taking Actual Taken / PTTW

 m3/d L/s L/s %

 Well PW-1 93.8 1.1 2.8 39%

 Royal Canin uses separate sewage treatment systems for its process and domestic sewage.
 The amended ECA #1042-A3QQRY, allows a discharge of 30 m3/d of treated process and domestic flows for subsurface disposal.
 The process sewage treatment system consists of a 40 m3 equalization tank and a dissolved air flotation unit.
 A membrane bioreactor (rated treatment capacity of 75 m3/d) is approved to be incorporated into the existing process sewage treatment system, as well as a UV disinfection unit and osmosis unit for reuse of water for operations.
 The domestic sewage treatment system consists of a pump station, a sequencing batch reactor (SBR) (rated treatment capacity of 30 m3/d), and a sand filter (the filter is approved to be replaced with a drum filter).
 Both treated process and domestic sewage discharges to a shallow buried trench system that is laid out in two beds.